nicolagulmini/virulent_factor_classification/README.md

 # Performance

-The model is trained on the same datasets of PathoFact for 20 epochs.
+The model is trained on the same datasets of PathoFact.
 Here the performance in terms of loss and accuracy on training and validation sets:

 ![loss](https://user-images.githubusercontent.com/62892813/154985962-61661e0c-6ea3-4445-b568-ecc3c59024d6.png)
 ![acc](https://user-images.githubusercontent.com/62892813/154985964-5d1d3f54-8374-4f26-ab1e-3f7300c9770d.png)